omni-us/jsonargparse/README.rst

 - :code:`Dict`, :code:`Mapping`, and :code:`MutableMapping` are supported but
   only with :code:`str` or :code:`int` keys.

-- :code:`Tuple` and :code:`Set` are supported even though they can't be represented in json distinguishable from a list.
+- :code:`Tuple`, :code:`Set` and :code:`MutableSet` are supported even though
+  they can't be represented in json distinguishable from a list.
 Each :code:`Tuple` element position can have its own type and will be validated as such. :code:`Tuple` with ellipsis (:code:`Tuple[type, ...]`) is also supported.
 In command line arguments, config files and environment variables, tuples and sets are represented as an array.

 - :code:`dataclasses` are supported as a type but without any nesting and for pure data classes.
 By pure it is meant that it only inherits from data